 Do you know the names of the butterflies whose markings are shown below?
 Hint: They are the same as two common forms of punctuation.

-Members of the brush-footed family, the Eastern Comma and Question Mark are also known as angle-wings because of their wing shape.
+Members of the brush-footed family, the Eastern Comma Butterfly and Question Mark Butterfly are also known as angle-wings because of their wing shape.
 When their wings are closed these masters of disguise look like dried leaves and remain well-hidden.
-Adults hibernate over winter.

-The Eastern Comma has a comma punctuation shaped mark with a connected club.
-The Question Mark has two separate shapes similar to a question mark.
+The Eastern Comma, image on the left, has a comma punctuation shaped mark with a connected club.
+The Question Mark, on the right, has two separate shapes similar to a question mark.